whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 As they escaped together, everyone needed to fully meet their potential and do their very best.
 Everything mattered, and Tubman held them to the highest standards as an act of love.
 By setting firm boundaries, she helped the men find their strength.

 A story from the Zapatistas shows how every moment matters, even in moments of joyful calm.
 Your energy ripples out into the world.
 Just as your presence can lift others' spirits, any emotional disconnection, carelessness, or unawareness can likewise affect other people's energy around you.
 Okhi Forest and her young daughter visited the Zapatistas, and her daughter once dropped a broom on the ground without thinking about it.
-A Zapatista woman gently encouraged Forest's daughter, "Don't drop the broom carelessly like that, you can really affect a lot of people!"[xxx-original instructions|return ancient council]
+A Zapatista woman gently encouraged her daughter, "Don't drop the broom carelessly like that, you can really affect a lot of people!"[xxx-original instructions|return ancient council]

 It's not that every moment becomes "serious" or stressful; it's simply an attitude that the world is alive, and every moment is a gift not to be missed or taken for granted.
 When you give your deepest love you inspire others to give theirs, and when you hold back, this affects other people too.

 Your love could light up the world, but it's hard to keep giving alone.
 And it's hard to give if you don't feel very grateful.

-When you cultivate deep relationships with other people and nonhumans, where each person is grateful for the other's gifts, something magical happens.
+When you cultivate deep relationships, where each person is grateful for the other's gifts, something magical happens.
 It becomes unthinkable to give less than your fullest love, as that's simply what people expect of each other in deep relationships.
 And of course, it's satisfying to give your love to people who are grateful for it.

 But how to form such deeply trusting, reciprocal relationships, where people share their gifts generously, and feel grateful for the gifts they receive?